Love fudgy brownies and you don’t happen to have any unsweetened chocolate on hand? Don’t worry, because you can make cocoa powder brownies instead!

 For easy browsing, you can find all my cookies and bars here.
 Thanks for stopping by!

-How Chocolaty Is Your Chocolate?
+How Chocolatey Is Your Chocolate?

-Since I didn’t have any unsweetened chocolate, I opted for cocoa powder brownies.
 And that’s what you should do, too.

 The more sugar in chocolate, the less chocolaty the chocolate is.
 That leads to boring brownies.